mcore1976/sim808gpstracker/README.md

 Command "SINGLE"  gives single GPS/GSM  positioning response.
 Simply send a text message SINGLE to your simcard in GPS tracker to receive single/current GPS position.
 Command are responded with "COMMAND ACCEPTED" or "WRONG COMMAND" confirmations...

+------- for other boards ( that do not have RING or DTR pin exposed ------

 "main2.c"  (+ compilation script "compileatmega2")
     - source file for SIM808 boards WIHOUT DTR/SLEEP PIN exposed.
 To use this file you DO NOT connect ATMEGA PC5 pin to DTR SIM808.